'We will not boost our way out of this pandemic,' CDC director says as 70 million eligible Americans remain unvaccinated – KION546

 Three-quarters of eligible Americans have received at least one dose of a Covid-19 vaccine and some are now able to receive an additional booster shot.
 But the virus still poses a great threat to more than 70 million eligible people who remain unvaccinated.

-“The most vulnerable are those unvaccinated,” Dr. Rochelle Walensky, the director of the US Centers for Disease Control and Prevention, said Friday.
+“The most vulnerable are those unvaccinated,” said Dr. Rochelle Walensky, the director of the US Centers for Disease Control and Prevention.

 The CDC on Friday approved a third shot of Pfizer’s Covid-19 vaccine to an expanded group of Americans.